rails/rails/guides/source/active_record_validations.md

 ### `comparison`

-This check will validate a comparison between any two comparable values.
+This validator will validate a comparison between any two comparable values.

 ```ruby
 class Promotion < ApplicationRecord